Showing posts with label music. Show all posts

 We bought an AVA hamburger, fries, and chocolate yogurt.

-We stopped at the nearby Walmart for a few items.
-Ava and I walked across the street to the Coffee & Slave Cemeteries.
+We stopped at the nearby Walmart to pick up a few items.
+Then, Ava and I walked across the street to the Coffee and Slave Cemeteries.

 A large old tree at Coffee Cemetery

 Ava wanted to visit a museum, so we rode to the Kennedy-Douglass Art Center.
-There, we saw AROY Artistic Rendering of Youth, which features artwork created by 7th through 12th grade students from 15 different schools!
+There, we saw AROY Artistic Rendering of Youth, featuring artwork created by students from 7th through 12th grade at 15 schools.
 Outside, we stopped to take pictures of the statues.

 AVA and the outdoor art

-We walked across the street to Wilson Park there the mist from the fountain seemed to reach the clouds.
+We walked across the street to Wilson Park, and the mist from the fountain seemed to reach the clouds.

-overflowing Fountain at Wilson Park
+Overflowing Fountain at Wilson Park

 Color is the music of light.